 You can claim housing benefit for a mobile home if you have a low income or receive benefits.
-Housing benefit can pay rent or pitch fees.
+Housing benefit can help you pay your rent or pitch fees.

 Housing benefit for mobile homes

-Mobile homes include caravans and mobile homes occupied by people with a travelling tradition.
-This includes Gypsies, Travellers and travelling show people.
+Mobile homes include caravans occupied by people with a travelling tradition, such as Gypsies, Travellers and travelling show people.

 You make a claim for housing benefit in the usual way.

 Gypsies and Travellers on council-owned sites

 The maximum amount of rent that qualifies for housing benefit can only be restricted if the council says your home is too large for your needs or the rent is unreasonably high.

 This applies if you are staying on a council owned site, or living in a mobile home or caravan provided by a county council on a travellers' site.

 Housing benefit if you rent a mobile home

 The council decides on the maximum rent payable for mobile homes by considering rents for similar properties in the area.
 Rents for traditional bricks and mortar homes are considered as well as mobile homes.

 Housing benefit if you own a mobile home

 If you own your mobile home, you can get claim housing benefit to help pay your pitch or site fees but not if they are paid under a long lease.

 Housing benefit won't cover hire purchase fees for your home's purchase.